deuscode/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Invoke-RestMethod.md

 For JavaScript Object Notation (JSON) or XML, Windows PowerShell converts (or deserializes) the content into objects.

 This cmdlet is introduced in Windows PowerShell 3.0.

+> [!NOTE]
+> By default,
+> script code in the web page may be run when the page is being parsed to populate the `ParsedHtml` property.
+> Use the `-UseBasicParsing` switch to suppress this.

 ## Examples